 Reading “10 books before the end of my husband’s deployment” is clear.
 You know exactly what you’re doing (reading books), how much of it (10), and when you’ll finish (before the end of the deployment).
 Which means you get to celebrate your big win!

 Close your eyes.
-Imagine that you’ve met whatever goal you’ve set for yourself during this deployment... completing that degree, running that marathon, knitting that scarf.
+Imagine that you’ve met whatever goal you’ve set for yourself during this deployment… completing that degree, running that marathon, knitting that scarf.
 How do you feel?
-If you’re not smiling from ear-to-ear then it’s time take an honest look at whether your goal packs enough punch.
+If you’re not smiling from ear-to-ear then it’s time to take an honest look at whether your goal packs enough punch.

-Goals, by their very nature, take determination to complete- otherwise they wouldn’t be goals, they would just be things that we do (like crushing an entire season of OITNB on Netflix… no determination necessary!).
+Goals, by their very nature, take determination to complete- otherwise, they wouldn’t be goals, they would just be things that we do (like crushing an entire season of OITNB on Netflix… no determination necessary!).
 When we set out to accomplish something new, we know that that work we do to get there might be boring- we might force ourselves to get up early, or to spend hours practicing- but the goal itself, the final results, must be absolutely THRILLING.
-Our outcome, the way that we feel about ourselves once we’ve met our goals- must be worth all of the effort we’re putting in… and if it’s not, we’re incredibly unlikely to put in that effort in the first place.
+Our outcome, the way that we feel about ourselves once we’ve met our goals- must be worth all of the efforts we’re putting in… and if it’s not, we’re incredibly unlikely to put in that effort in the first place.

 Want to know one of the worst times to make a decision?
-When you’ve got two broken appliances, one sick child, and a three-page to-do list during a deployment.
+When you’ve got two broken appliances, one sick child, and a three-page to-do list during deployment.
 Each of us makes around 35,000 decisions a day, and our brains are great at helping us avoid making a decision if it isn’t critical- so our goals need to be SPECIFIC.

 If you want to cook dinner 5 nights a week, decide what that actually means for you.
 Will you commit to cooking from scratch?
 Will you allow for some boxed/prepared meals?
 Does cooking mean that the stove or oven needs to turn on at some point, or is cereal ok?
 Decide on these questions in advance- not when your brain has already made 35,000 decisions- or you might find yourself wondering whether ordering pizza “counts” as cooking!